 Apartment / 2 bedrooms / sleeps 5

-Please note building work currently taking place behind the terrace (blue hoarding in the photographs down on outside terrace).
+Awarded in October 2015, 4 **** by QUALITY IN TOURISM 2015.
+Please note there is an area of hardstanding for clearing/building work; currently taking place behind the terrace (blue hoarding in the photographs down on outside terrace).
 10% discount from advertised prices.

-Contemporary 2 bedroom apartment situated in Victoria Court, Royal Sea Bathing Hospital with large outside terrace, perfect for enjoying a barbecue and a glass of wine overlooking the beautiful Westbrook Bay blue flag, sandy beach.
-Gated complex with a secure underground reserved car parking space.
+Contemporary 2 bedroom apartment situated in Victoria Court, the former Royal Sea Bathing Hospital with large outside terrace, perfect for enjoying a glass of wine overlooking the beautiful Westbrook Bay sandy beach.
+Gated complex with a secure underground reserved car parking space and 24 hour security.

 |Size||Sleeps up to 5, 2 bedrooms|